antonhalim/birthday-calculator-todo-bk-002-public/README.md

 # Birthday Calculator

-## Objective
+## Objectives

-Gain familiarity with Ruby's Date class and understand how to manipulate Date objects.
+* Gain familiarity with Ruby's Date class
+* Understand how to manipulate Date objects

 ## Instructions
 * This is a test-driven todo so just run these commands and get those tests to pass: